 Listed REITs have an equity market capitalization of more than $1 trillion.

 There are nearly 520,000 REIT-owned properties across the U.S. in almost every city.

 REITs paid out $128.9 billion in dividend income in 2018.

 Equity REITs earn income by collecting rent or through the sale of the properties they own.

 mREITs, or Mortgage REITs, provide financing for real estate by purchasing or originating mortgages and mortgage-backed securities (MBS) and earning income from the interest on these investments.

-Invest in REITs through their retirement savings and other investments.
+Invest in REITs through their retirement savings and other investment funds.